A five-digit number that the BBSM software generates for access to the Internet.

 A physical network upon which two or more logical networks operate.

 network address translation.
-NAT is an Internet standard that enables a LAN to use one set of IP adddresses for internal traffic and a second set of addresses for external traffic.
-This allows a company to shield internal addresses from the public Internet.
+NAT is an Internet standard that enables a LAN to use one set of IP addresses for internal traffic and a second set of addresses for external traffic.
+This allows a company to shield internal addresses from the Internet.

 network element.
 An NE is a device connected to the internal network.
-An end user connects his or her computer to an NE, then BBSM queries the NE to determine the end user's location.
-You may also see "switch" or "switch stack" used in place of network element.
-Although, initially, BBSM only supported Ethernet switches, as the product evolved, BBSM added support for cable modem head ends, DSLAMs, and other types of network equipment.
-For this reason, you may see the word switch used to refer to a device that is not a switch.
+An end user connects his or her computer to an NE, and then BBSM queries the NE to determine the end user's location.

 network byte order

 BBSM ships with support for several types of network equipment, such as a variety of Ethernet switches, DSL access multiplexers, and cable modem head ends.
-An integrator can add support for new equipment by writing a network element DLL in C++.
+A developer can add support for new equipment by writing a network device DLL in C++.

 network interface card.
 The NIC is an adapter card inserted into a computer to provide network communication capabilities.
 It connects the server to the network.
 It is also referred to as an Ethernet adapter.

-Some page sets define configuration information in a package file, such as DailyHotelPackage.asp.
-Not all page sets have an associated package file.
+An ASP file (page) included in some page sets that defines configuration information for the page set.
 The package file contains settings to control session behavior, pricing, and bandwidth settings.
 Other pages within a page set include the package file to gain access to the configuration values.
-Putting the configuration information in an "include" file eliminates duplication of the configuration information in multiple pages.

-A set of active server page (ASP) files that the end user is allowed to view and that the administrator specifies on a per-port basis.
+A set of active server page (ASP) files that the end user can view and that the administrator specifies for each port.
 BBSM restricts the end user from viewing pages that are part of any page set other than the port's allowed page set.
-BBSM uses Microsoft's ASP technology to implement the page set and ships with several page sets that implement various end user interfaces.
-Integrators can modify existing page sets (for example, the colors, graphics, and behavior) or create new page sets to create new services.
+BBSM ships with several template page sets that implement various end-user interfaces.
+You can use these page sets to create custom page sets that reflect your own business.

 port address translation.
 PAT is a form of dynamic NAT that lets you number a LAN with inside local addresses and filter them through one globally routable IPS address.

 personal digital assistant.
-A PDA is a hand-held computer that allows you to store, access, and organize information.
+A PDA is a handheld computer that enables you to store, access, and organize information.
 Most PDAs work on either a Windows-based or a Palm operating system.
 PDAs can be screen based or keyboard based, or both.

 plug and play